Tom Bosschaert

 Talk to us to find out how smart ecosystems may be a solution for you.
 Also take a look at Polydome, our custom high performence agriculture design system.

+We developed a sustainabile conversion and development plan for the post-war social housing area Schiebroek-Zuid in Rotterdam.
 The project provides a flexible and exemplary roadmap for converting the neighborhood into a self-sufficient and sustainable area.
-It applies innovative energy solutions, various urban farming methods, social and economic programmes, secondary currencies, and adaptive redevelopment strategies.
+It applies innovative energy solutions, urban farming, social and economic programs, secondary currencies, and adaptive redevelopment strategies.

 This project was commissioned by housing corporation Vestia and agricultural research network InnovatieNetwerk.